 Symbolic models offer many useful features, but they come with important limitations.
-Foremost, symbolic probabilistic models make simplifying and rigid parametric assumptions, and when the assumptions are wrong-as is common in complex, high-dimensional data-they create bias [10].
+Foremost, symbolic probabilistic models make simplifying and rigid parametric assumptions, and when the assumptions are wrong-as is common in complex, high-dimensional data-they create bias [11].
 The BPL character model, for example, assumes that parts are largely independent a priori, an assumption that is not reflective of real human-drawn characters.
 As a consequence, characters generated from the raw BPL prior lack the complexity of real characters (Fig 1, left), even though the posterior samples can appear much more structured.
 Another limitation of symbolic probabilistic models is that the construction of structured hypothesis spaces requires significant domain knowledge [2].
 Humans, meanwhile, build rich internal models directly from raw data, forming hypotheses about the conceptual features and the generative syntax of a domain.
-As one potential resolution, previous work has demonstrated that the selection of structured hypotheses can itself be attributed to learning in a Bayesian framework [42, 12, 13, 36, 21, 35].
+As one potential resolution, previous work has demonstrated that the selection of structured hypotheses can itself be attributed to learning in a Bayesian framework [47, 13, 14, 41, 24, 40].
 Although more flexible than a priori structural decisions, models of this kind still make many assumptions, and they have not yet tackled the types of raw, high-dimensional stimuli that are distinctive of the neural network approach.

 The second paradigm, neural network modeling, prioritizes powerful nonparametric statistical learning over structured representations.
-This modeling tradition emphasizes emergence, the idea that conceptual knowledge arises from interactions of distributed sub-symbolic processes [31, 27].
-Neural network models are adept at learning from raw data and capturing complex patterns, reaching human-level performance in many recognition and control tasks [27].
-However, neural networks can struggle to learn the compositional and causal structure in how concepts are formed [25]; even when this structure is salient in the data, they may have no obvious means of incorporating it.
-These limitations have been linked to shortcomings in systematic generalization [30, 22] as well as generative and creative abilities [26].
-In a survey of over 10 neural network models applied to the Omniglot character learning challenge, Lake et al. [26] found that only two neural nets had attempted both classification and generation tasks, and they were each outperformed by the fully-symbolic, probabilistic BPL.
-Moreover, generative neural models tended to produce characters with anomalous characteristics, highlighting their shortcomings in modeling causal and compositional structure (see Fig. A12 and [26, Fig. 2a]).
+This modeling tradition emphasizes emergence, the idea that conceptual knowledge arises from interactions of distributed sub-symbolic processes [36, 32].
+Neural networks are adept at learning from raw data and capturing complex patterns.
+However, they can struggle to learn the compositional and causal structure in how concepts are formed [30]; even when this structure is salient in the data, they may have no obvious means of incorporating it.
+These limitations have been linked to shortcomings in systematic generalization [35, 27] and creative abilities [31].
+An illustrative example is the Omniglot challenge: in 4 years of active research, neural network models do not yet explain how people quickly grasp new concepts and use them in a variety of ways, even with relatively simple handwritten characters [31].
+Surveying over 10 neural models applied to Omniglot, Lake et al. [31] found that only two attempted both classification and generation tasks, and they were each outperformed by the fully-symbolic, probabilistic BPL.
+Moreover, neural generative models tended to produce characters with anomalous characteristics, highlighting their shortcomings in modeling causal and compositional structure (see Fig. A13 and [31, Fig. 2a]).

-In this paper, we introduce Generative Neuro-Symbolic (GNS) Modeling for leveraging the strengths of both the symbolic and neural network paradigms.
-In this framework, concepts and conceptual background knowledge are represented as probabilistic programs with neural network sub-routines (see Fig. 2).
-As with traditional probabilistic programs, the control flow of a GNS program is an explicit representation of the causal generative process that produces new concepts and new exemplars of concepts.
+In this paper, we introduce a new approach that leverages the strengths of both the symbolic and neural network paradigms by representing concepts as probabilistic programs with neural network subroutines.
+We describe an instance of this approach developed for the Omniglot challenge [29] of task-general representation learning and discuss how we see our Omniglot model fitting into a broader class of Generative Neuro-Symbolic (GNS) models that seek to capture the data-generation process.
+As with traditional probabilistic programs, the control flow of a GNS program is an explicit representation of the causal generative process that produces new concepts and new exemplars.
 Moreover, explicit re-use of parts through repeated calls to procedures such as GeneratePart (Fig. 2) ensures a representation that is compositional, providing an appropriate inductive bias for compositional generalization.
 Unlike fully-symbolic probabilistic programs, however, the distribution of parts and correlations between parts in GNS are modeled with neural networks.
 This architectural choice allows the model to learn directly from raw data, capturing nonparametric statistics while requiring only minimal prior knowledge.
-We demonstrate our modeling framework on the Omniglot challenge [24] of learning novel character concepts, devising a GNS model that learns real compositional and causal structure from a background set of human-drawn characters.
-Following background training, GNS is evaluated in a series of concept learning tasks, using probabilistic inference to learn causal motor programs from raw images.